Seneca-244200/BTP-Workshops/readme.md

 ### Command-Line clients for SSH & SFTP (for advanced users)

-If you prefer command-line clients to connect to matrix, you can use:
+If you prefer command-line clients to connect to `matrix`, you can use:
 - `ssh` command (tutorial here https://www.digitalocean.com/community/tutorials/how-to-use-ssh-to-connect-to-a-remote-server)
 - `sftp` command (tutorial here https://www.digitalocean.com/community/tutorials/how-to-use-sftp-to-securely-transfer-files-with-a-remote-server)

-The advantage of these tools are:
+The advantages of these tools:
-- free and open source
+- are free and open source
 - available in all modern operating systems (Windows, MacOS, Linux, Unix); they come with the OS and are already installed (usually); for older OS you will have to install them yourself
-- they work almost identical in all operating systems (learn them once, use them everywhere)
+- work almost identical in all operating systems (learn them once, use them everywhere)
 - can be used for scripting to automate activities